Recently in Recycling The News Category

 Only The Government is Qualified to Redact?

+So then commentators put forth a more nuanced stance.
+Take the statements of Stewart A. Baker, Assistant Secretary for Policy for the United States Department of Homeland Security under George W. Bush, who talked with Julian Sanchez of the Cato Institute in "Dangerous Leaks", on BloggingHeads TV today.
 There was no "new news", Baker said, but new details about people and places that endangered military strategy and individuals.
 When told by Sanchez that WikiLeaks was redacting information in 15,000 docs to prevent that sort of thing, Baker responded that WikiLeaks was inept at that task because they couldn't know which information was dangerous.
 WikiLeaks could only pretend to protect sources and individuals in the documents, Baker said.
 The government was far more qualified to know which information to redact when they released information under the Freedom of Information Act (FOIA).
 But even the government made mistakes he said.
-In other words, pay no attention, it's not important, but it must be stopped, there are sound government procedures for this.
-What are we supposed to think about this bevy of contradicting statements?
+In other words, we are told not to pay no attention because the news is not important, then told that the news endangers people and it must be stopped, then told that we should have asked the government to give us the important news that the didn't give us in the first place.
+What are we supposed to think about these contradicting statements?
 Will anarchy break out if the public knows more via "unofficial sources"?

 House of Critics